Otilia Stretcu

 Mountain View, California, USA

-Previously, I was a PhD student in the Machine Learning Department at Carnegie Mellon University, co-advised by Tom Mitchell and Barnabàs Pòczos.
-My PhD research focused on developing algorithms for machine learning, mainly focused on semi-supervised learning, curriculum learning, multitask learning, and graph-based problems.
-I am also passionate about applying machine learning methods in neuroscience, in order to study how the brain understands language and controls speech.
-Previously, I did some research in Computer Vision, with the goal of detecting and tracking objects in videos.
+Previously, I obtained my PhD from the Machine Learning Department at Carnegie Mellon University, co-advised by Tom Mitchell and Barnabàs Pòczos.
+My research focused on developing algorithms for semi-supervised learning, curriculum learning, multi-task learning, and graph-based learning.
+Alongside this, I applied machine learning to neuroscience, studying how the brain understands language and controls speech.
+Before CMU, I graduated with an M.Phil. in Advanced Computer Science from the University of Cambridge.
+More broadly, I remain passionate about applying machine learning to health and the sciences.

 news